Git

 Notation:

-: Refers to two commits before the current one.And so on, where
+HEAD~1: Refers to the commit before the current one.HEAD~2: Refers to two commits before the current one.And so on, where

-refers to the 'n-th' commit before the current HEAD.
+HEAD~nrefers to the 'n-th' commit before the current HEAD.

 git reset with HEAD Notation